ShellRechargeSolutionsEU/ocpp/README.md

      * `SrpcComponent#SrpcConnection.close` now works asynchronously and returns a `Future[Unit]`
      * `SrpcComponent#SrpcConnection.forceClose` was added and works like the old `.close`, immediately closing the underlying WebSocket without waiting for processing to complete
      * `SrpcComponent.onSrpcRequest` is now `SrpcComponent.onSrpcCall`
-     * `SrpcComponent.onSrpcDisconnect` was added to allow the OCPP layer to handle an SRPC-level disconnect
      * `WebSocketComponent.onDisconnect` was renamed to `WebSocketComponent.onWebSocketDisconnect`

  - The case classes for SRPC messages were renamed to reflect the names used in the specification